sprintly/Sprintly-GitHub/README.md

 	Creating symlink...
 	Hook was installed at <repository>/.git/hooks/commit-msg

+*Note: the hook installed is actually a symbolic link to a shared copy of the hook found at /usr/local/share/sprintly/commit-msg.
+By doing this, the hook can be easily update for all users and all repositories simply by calling `sprintly --update`.*

 #Changing the Configuration

 If, at some point, you wish to change your configuration (you get a new username, API key, or wish to change the default product), type `sprintly --update-config`.
 Pro tip: you don't have to re-type everything just to change your API Key.
 Simply press enter to keep the old version of any individual item: